em360tech image

 HP (Hewlett Packard)

 Computing company Hewlett Packard cultivates diversity through various unique initiatives.
-For instance, there's a program which uses employee groups to scan the globe for talent regardless of age, disability, sexual orientation, gender or identity.
+For instance, there's a program which uses employee groups to scan the globe for talent regardless of age, disability, orientation, gender or identity.
 HP is also committed to supporting employees from any background, race, or culture.
 As well as offering opportunities to a range of people, HP also invests in the future of tech talent with STEM education opportunities.

 Employees of HP can access policies for fair treatment in the work environment.
 What's more, Hewlett Packard was one of the first brands to create an employee resource group specifically for LGBTQ individuals.